Kostis Hatzidakis

-Konstantinos (Kostis) Hatzidakis (Κωνσταντίνος (Κωστής) Χατζηδάκης; born 20 April 1965 in Rethymno) is a Greek politician of New Democracy who has been serving as the Minister for Labor and Social Affairs in the Cabinet of Kyriakos Mitsotakis since 2021.
-Among other offices, he previously held the post of Minister for the Environment and Energy.
-Within his party, he serves as vice president under Mitsotakis' leadership.
+Konstantinos (Kostis) Hatzidakis (Κωνσταντίνος (Κωστής) Χατζηδάκης; born 20 April 1965 in Rethymno) is a Greek politician who currently serves as Deputy Prime Minister and Minister of State in the Second Cabinet of Kyriakos Mitsotakis.
+He also serves as Vice President of New Democracy, alongside Adonis Georgiadis.

+He has previously served as a cabinet minister in numerous governments since 2007, with his portfolios including the infrastructure and transport, development, environment and energy, labor and national economy and finance ministries.

 Political career

 Hatzidakis was elected President of the Youth Organisation of New Democracy (ONNED), serving from 1992 to 1994.

 Member of the European Parliament, 1994–2007

 Hatzidakis was elected as a Member of the European Parliament (MEP) for New Democracy in the European elections of 1994, 1999 and 2004.
 During his time in parliament from 1994 until 2007, he served on the Committee on Regional Development.
 From 2004 until 2005.
-He was also a member of the Temporary committee on policy challenges and budgetary means of the enlarged Union 2007-2013.
+He was also a member of the Temporary committee on policy challenges and budgetary means of the enlarged Union 2007–2013.
 In addition to his committee assignments, he was part of the parliament's delegations to the EU-Cyprus Joint Parliamentary Committee (1994–1999); to the parliamentary cooperation committees for relations with Armenia, Azerbaijan and Georgia (1999–2004); and to the EU-Turkey Joint Parliamentary Committee.